ReVanced/revanced-api/README.md

 ### 🛠️ Building

-In order to build ReVanced API, Java Development Kit (JDK) and Git must be installed first.
+To build ReVanced API, a Java Development Kit (JDK) and Git must be installed.
 Follow the steps below to build ReVanced API:

 1. Run `git clone git@github.com:ReVanced/revanced-api.git` to clone the repository